wrayjc/VCU-CODE/README.md

     DEPARTMENT OF ELECTRICAL AND COMPUTER ENGINEERING

 ######DIRECTORY DETAILS
-    The directories included in this folder contain the code completed to fulfill the coursework requirements while attending Virginia Commonwealth University School of Engineering in Richmond, VA for the courses detailed beneath the listed folder names below.
+    The directories included in this folder contains the code completed to fulfill the coursework requirements while attending Virginia Commonwealth University School of Engineering in Richmond, VA for the courses detailed beneath the listed folder names below.

 ######EGRE245
     SCHOOL:           VIRGINIA COMMONWEALTH UNIVERSITY (VCU)